Salt-Mc/Flare-On/FlareOn11/Ch10/Readme.md

 3. In `Process Options` specify server to `localhost` and port to `1234` this is where QEMU is listening for debuggger connection
 4. Now run.
 It will say a process is running do you want to attach to it? -- Select `yes`
 9. From `Edit` menu in IDA goto `program` and then `Rebase` the program's imagebase at location from `debug.log` file which in this case is *`0x0003F170000`*
-10. Set breakpoints and start debugging
+10. Set breakpoints and start debuggin

+## Check the script folder for the solutions